Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/face-detection.md

 2. Manage face tracking:
     1. Set the initial tracking location.

-        In the following example, the `DetectAsync()` method of the [Tizen.Multimedia.Vision.FaceDetector](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.FaceDetector.html) class is used to detect a face and provide its initial location:
+        In the following example, the `DetectAsync()` method of the [Tizen.Multimedia.Vision.FaceDetector](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.FaceDetector.html) class is used to detect a face and provide its initial location:

-        ```
+        ```csharp
         var faceInitLocation = await FaceDetector.DetectAsync(source);

         Point[] initialPoint =